Determining Negligence in a Drowning Accident

 - Tries to roll onto his or her back

 - Moves as if climbing an invisible ladder

 Once a person begins drowning, he or she must be rescued in 20 to 60 seconds.
 This is as long as the body can remain upright in the water.
 In the case of young children, they may struggle for even less time before their body is worn out, and emergency rescue is required.

-Delayed rescue times can result in serious injuries or even death.
+Delayed rescue can result in serious injuries or even death.

-Sometimes drowning accidents are tragic accidents, but other times, improper supervision by child care providers, lack of lifeguards, or other forms of negligence cause tragic harm.
+Sometimes drowning incidents are tragic accidents, but other times, improper supervision by child care providers, lack of lifeguards, or other forms of negligence cause tragic harm.

 If someone you love was seriously hurt or killed in a drowning accident, we can do something about it.
 Our firm is here to help represent your best interests and fight for justice.
 All you have to do is get in touch with our law firm as soon as possible.
 For years, the name Arnold & Itkin LLP has been synonymous with strong advocacy for injury victims.
 We aggressively pursue justice for our clients.

 When you turn to Arnold & Itkin, you're turning to a team that's focused on getting the results clients deserve.